patchstack/documentation/src/content/docs/Patchstack App/Protection/custom-rules.md

 sidebar:
   order: 5.20
 ---
-_Accessible for the Developer and Business plan users only._
+_Custom firewall rules are accessible for the Developer and Business plan users only._

+Navigate to the custom firewall rules page by visiting **Protection** > **Custom rules**, or click here:
 [https://app.patchstack.com/protection/rules](https://app.patchstack.com/protection/rules)

 On the custom rules page, you'll see an overview of which rules you have created and to which sites are these attached to.
 You can use this page to attach / detach rules from your sites, or change the rules.